All the information below is provided by Pink Pangea community members based on their experiences abroad. Get involved and add your voice now!

 I do not hear stories about people getting run over often, but getting dragged and pulled off motos is extremely common.
 Purse snatching does happen out of tuk-tuks as well but chances are you are not going to be pulled out of the tuk-tuk, which is why they are safer.
 Moto rides are some of the most fun, so what I would recommend is to wear a helmet if you can and definitely do not have a purse wrapped around you, hold it in your hand or in your lap, so if it does get snatched you don’t go with it.

-I put everything in my bra, but if you are a lady who MUST have a purse buy one from the market here.
+I put everything in my bra.
+But, if you are a lady who MUST have a purse buy one from the market here.
 They are cheap, most times not made well, meaning the strap will break easily.
-With all of this being said make sure to not put anything of huge value is a purse when traveling in Cambodia.
+With all of this being said make sure to not put anything of huge value is a purse.

 Also, if you are enjoying the nightlife make sure that when you are taking a moto or tuk-tuk home that they are not wasted.
 Use your judgment; we all know what a drunken person looks and acts like.
 Also if you see the whole group drinking beer you probably should walk and find a driver who is not drinking, at least not at that moment.